 Hollow Beads with Christine Dumont

-€ 43.00 (approx. USD $ 47.86)
+€ 43.00 (approx. USD $46.00)

-- over 60 minutes of step-by-step filming
+exclamover 60 minutes of filming

-- view the videos anywhere in your own time
+exclamview the videos in your own time

-- online support and guidance from Christine
+exclamonline support and guidance

 Module 1 covers the basic construction method for a spherical bead and shows how to decorate your beads using clay layering and cane slices.
-Specifically, you will learn how to: a) make a spherical bead and line the thread holes b) decorate a bead by layering and distressing clay c) decorate a bead by layering clay and working with cane slicesl
+Specifically, you will learn how to:

 Module 2 shows you how to create you beads with veneers and how to shape the asymmetrical pod bead.
-Specifically, you will learn how to: a) create the stripe veneer b) create the Strata veneer c) create the Cellularia veneer d) construct a Pod Bead in any of the above veneers.
+Specifically, you will learn how to: a) create the stripe veneer b) create the Strata veneer c) create the Cellularia veneer d) construct a Pod Bead in any of the above veneers

 Module 3 shows you an entirely new way of constructing a spherical bead.
-Specifically you will learn how to: 1.create a seamless beads
+Specifically you will learn how to:

-2.create a seamless bead with inlays
+• create a seamless bead with inlays

-3.create a seamless bead with florets
+• create a seamless bead with florets.

 Clay: The tutorial uses Kato clay as it is strong and its translucent clay provides a beautiful shine when properly sanded and polished.
 However similar results can be obtained using other clays like FIMO and Pardo.